The story of PAAM. From the beginning as TT System, to the present day. How and why we became a franchise.

 PAAM Systems - Further development

 An organization requires constant changes.
 Otherwise, the reality runs away.
 We have chosen to run and meet it.
 The split into two companies in Sweden was not perfect.
 Shattered.
 Unclear internally.
-And thus unclear and unstructured externally.
+And thus, unclear and unstructured externally.
 Now it has changed.
 Refined.

 All the technology is now placed in the parent company.
 Regardless of geography.
 Regardless of the area.
-All customer support and all the implementation is handled by the same company.
+All customer support and all the implementation are handled by the same company.
 Simpler and clearer.
 And besides, with just one point of contact for troubleshooting for all customers.
 Any help remotely as well as on-site managed by the same company.
 Sales and education available in local sales companies.
 Clear for the customer and clear internally.

 A strong expansion as planned in 2015.
 That was when it was proved that we have prepared ourselves well.
 Processes were tested.
 They held, but it creaked at the seams.
 More than doubled sales since the start of PAAM required adjustments.
 It also requires recruitment.
 Which in turn requires great commitment.